Are You Ready to Expand Your Startup of One?

 Before you make a decision on whether to expand your own startup, make sure you’ve explored all aspects of the decision.
 It might seem as though you have to either expand or fail, but oftentimes that’s not the case.
 If you’re not ready to give up the technical side of business, if you’re not sure about where new business will come from, and if you’re not ready to bear the added costs of adding employees, perhaps it’s best to stay put.
 If expansion is a requirement, there is always the option to sell and start over.
 Just don’t expand for expansion’s sake.
 It’s a quicker path to failure for those who aren’t truly prepared.

 About the Author: Joe Pawlikowski owns and has worked for a number of startups in the last six years.
-His publishing company, RAB Baseball, puts together a popular baseball website.
+One of those is editing the mobile technology site MobileMoo.
 He keeps his thoughts on marketing and blogging at JoePawl.com.